Consortium agreements at NAU

 In addition to the eligibility requirements below, students seeking a consortium agreement may have no more than 64 transfer credits.
 Exceptions to this include: 90/30 Interdisciplinary Studies, RN/BSN, Dental Hygiene, and other NAU programs that allow more than 64 credits to be transferred toward an NAU degree program.
 There is no transfer credit limit for students taking their non-parent courses at Arizona Western College.

-- Non-parent school courses must be transferable to NAU and approved by Undergraduate Admissions and Orientation.
+- Non-parent school courses must be transferable to NAU and approved by Undergraduate Admissions.
+Course must not be repeat courses.

-- A student enrolled in 12 or more credits at NAU are not eligible for a consortium agreement and are not eligible for additional aid if they also take courses at a community college.
+- A student enrolled in 12 or more credits at NAU is not eligible for a consortium agreement and is not eligible for additional aid if they also take courses at a community college.

-- A student receiving NAU tuition scholarships (Lumberjack Scholars, President’s, Dean’s, etc.) must be enrolled in a minimum of 7 credits at NAU with a combined enrollment of 12 or more credits.
+- A student receiving NAU tuition scholarships (Lumberjack Scholars, President’s, Dean’s, National Scholars Awards and Flinn Scholars Awards, etc.) must be enrolled in a minimum of 7 credits at NAU with a combined enrollment of 12 or more credits.

 - Student must be eligible for financial aid, and must either meet NAU Satisfactory Academic Progress (SAP) standards or be on SAP probation status.

-- Student is required to submit an official transcript from the non-parent school to the Office of the Registrar.
+- Student is required to submit an official transcript from the non-parent school to the Office of the Registrar at the end of the semester for which the agreement is approved.
 Courses taken at the non-parent school will not be transferred to the student’s NAU record until the official transcript has been received and evaluated.

 - Student is required to notify NAU OFSA and the non-parent school if they withdraw from their courses.

-- Consideration for special circumstances will be granted on a case-by-case basis.
+- Consideration for special circumstances may be granted on a case-by-case basis.

 Send your non-parent official transcript to NAU Admissions at the end of each consortium agreement semester.
 Find out how much your other school charges for an official transcript and budget accordingly.
 Approval of a new contract might be delayed until your transcript is received.